 Keeping up with trends

-When building up a business relationship, showing you understand the field you are in and knowing which trends are important for your product and also in your target market.
+When building up a business relationship, showing you understand the field you are in and knowing which trends are important for your product and also in the Swedish market.

 Whereas every sector and product will have their own trends, some larger developments shape the market place as a whole.
 Knowledge of these developments can help you understand what they could mean for your business.
 Below, we discuss some longer-term developments influencing the Swedish and European markets.